bvarnai/respository-installer/README.md

 #### Plain HTTP

-This type is mainly used to testing and it's very similar to GitHub's format, only that `token` or any other authentication is not supported.
+This type is mainly used for testing and it's very similar to GitHub's format, only that `token` or any other authentication is not supported.

 To get the configuration file the following URL format is used: